 Our professional counselor provides one on one appointments to meet the needs of the student.
 Concerns that are commonly addressed in these sessions include: depression, anxiety, relationship difficulties, eating problems, abuse issues, sexuality/sexual identity questions, concerns about drug and alcohol use, trauma resolution, interpersonal conflicts, stress, and time management .

 Eye Movement Desensitization and Reprocessing (EMDR) treatment is also available for those interested and who meet the qualifications.
 EMDR is a form of psychotherapy, designed to alleviate numerous forms of psychological distress.
 EMDR can effectively treat a variety of conditions including post-traumatic stress.

 One on one appointments are scheduled to last approximately sixty minutes.
 Students are asked to arrive a few minutes early for their first appointment to complete the required paperwork.

-Personal counseling appointments can be made by visiting CAP Services (located in the lower level of the Library) during regular business hours or by calling 541-383-7200.
+Personal counseling appointments can be made by visiting CAP Services (upper level of Cascades Hall) during regular business hours or by calling 541-383-7200.
 For more information on Personal Counseling services and appointments, students can also send an email to firstname.lastname@example.org.
 For students enrolled at OSU Cascades see OSU Cascades Counseling Services.